-In this episode we continue our exploration of the Oklahoma Innovation Model.
-This time, the Lt.
-Governor sits down with Heather McDowell of OCAST, Jenny Cothran of The Oklahoma Manufacturing Alliance and Jessica Stewart of the New Product Development Center.
-This discussion talks about what support the State of Oklahoma offers those who are inventors or manufactures committed to doing business in the state.
+Part 2 of our conversation with with Heather McDowell of OCAST, Jenny Cothran of The Oklahoma Manufacturing Alliance and Jessica Stewart of the New Product Development Center.
+This episode talks about the future of industry in Oklahoma, the growing role of women in manufacturing and how the innovation model benefits the people of our state.